-In the event that two or more Proposers are determined to have the same Weighted Criteria Score, the award, if made, will be made to the Proposer with the highest weighted score for the criterion with the highest weight.
+In the event that two or more Proposers are determined to have the same Total Weighted Criteria Score, the award, if made, will be made to the Proposer with the highest weighted score for the criterion with the highest weight.

-5.8 Discussions
+5.9 Discussions

 If necessary, after the Technical and Cost Proposal Analyses, SCDOT may hold confidential discussions with each responsive Proposer relating to aspects of their respective Proposal.
+Discussions are written or oral exchanges with the intent of allowing the Proposers to revise their proposals.
+However, after Discussions are concluded, SCDOT reserves the right to proceed with award without revisions to the proposals.

+Discussions are tailored to each Proposer's proposal.
 The discussion process is intended to assure that Proposers fully understand the requirements of the RFP and that the evaluation team fully understands each qualified Proposer's Technical Proposal and the Proposer's ability to perform as needed.
 Discussions involve only a limited exchange of information.
 Discussions are not negotiations.
+The SCDOT POC may discuss with each Proposer deficiencies, significant weaknesses, and other aspects of a proposal that could be altered or explained in their proposal.
+However, the SCDOT POC is not required to discuss every area where the proposal could be improved.
+The scope and extent of discussions are a matter of the SCDOT POC's judgment.
 If SCDOT determines that discussions are necessary, SCDOT will forward a written invitation to the responsive Proposers.